The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Three Conditions.

-When all five components are confirmed, the conversation has teeth.
-When one is missing, the conversation falls apart — not because you said the wrong thing, but because the ground wasn't solid.
+When all five components are confirmed, follow-through has a foundation.
+When one is missing, the work comes back to you — not because you said the wrong thing, but because the handoff was not solid.

-Miss a rung and you fall into the gap.
+Miss a rung and follow-through breaks.
 Pull out a rail and the whole structure loses its shape.
-The top floor — performance that runs whether you're in the room or not — is only reachable when all five are in place.
+The top floor — work moving without you chasing it — is only reachable when all five are in place.

-"A nod is not a yes.
-'Okay' is not an agreement.
-Most managers are ending conversations at the point where accountability is just beginning."
+"A nod is not ownership.
+'Okay' is not follow-through.
+Most leaders are ending the conversation right where the handoff actually begins."

 — Kwan Howard, Say It Once